slmdeepu/mediawiki_terraform_ansible/README.md

 7. Open the Browser and complete the installation wizard.

-NOTE: When i am executing the ansible task it is prompting for the mysql confirmation. this is the open point one should consider if they are executing the task
+NOTE: When i am executing the ansible task it is prompting for the mysql confirmation. this is the open point one should consider for executing the playbook